-De-escalation techniques can be used to help prevent further behaviour issues arising, such as the use of pre-arranged scripts and phrases.
+De-escalation techniques can be used to help prevent further behaviour issues arising, such as the use of Emotion Coaching strategies and scripts.

 All pupils will be treated equitably under the policy, with any factors that contributed to the behavioural incident identified and taken into account.